davidgundry/intrinsic-elicitation-1/README.md

 * 11 returned their submissions without completing (inc. 1 manually completed (i.e. paid) due to bug)
 * 3 timed out (inc. 1 manually completed)

-* 108 records downloaded from database
+* 108 records downloaded from database (meaning either data for 2 participants was lost or those participants were able to complete the study on Prolific without submitting data)

 During (automated) processing: